Emergency situation

 Developer

-Split testing is an effective way to improve your online store.
-There are various tools for split testing and most of them run on the client side with Javascript.
-This means they are somewhat uncertain and slow down your shop at the same time.
-If you use Shoporama's split testing tool, your shop will run just as fast as if you didn't split test (with the exception that you can't use caching while your split test is running).
+A/B testing is an effective way to improve your online store.
+There are various tools available for conducting A/B tests, and most of them run on the client side using JavaScript.
+This means they come with some security risks and can also slow down your store.
+If you use Shoporama’s split-testing tool, your store will run just as fast as if you weren’t split-testing (with the exception that you can’t use caching while your split test is running).

-Setting up split testing on Shoporama is a bit more technical than tools like Visual Website Optimizer, as you need to understand your template.
-But on the other hand, the experience will be a bit better for your customers as they won't experience the slight "lag" that javascript-based split testing tools provide.
+Setting up a split test on Shoporama is a bit more technical than with tools like Visual Website Optimizer, since you need to be familiar with your template.
+But on the other hand, the experience will be somewhat better for your customers, since they won’t experience the slight “delay” caused by JavaScript-based split-testing tools.

-Quite simply, your Shoporama shop consists of a theme, which consists of a bunch of files.
-For example, your product is usually displayed in the product.html file.
-This file often contains another file called price.html, which shows the price and one called add_to_basket.html, which shows the add to cart button.
-The way Shoporama split-tests is that you make a clone of price.html (so you have two or more variants of that file).
-If you have two variants (the original and version B), Shoporama will only show one file to every other user and the other file to the other half of your users.
-If you want to test multiple versions of it, just add one more version and then every third user will see that single version.
-You can add as many versions as you want, just be aware that the more versions you add, the longer it will take before you have a valid result to rely on.
+Quite simply, your Shoporama store consists of a theme, which is made up of many files.
+For example, your product is usually displayed in the file product.html.
+This file often includes another file called price.html, which displays the price, and one called add_to_basket.html, which displays the “Add to Cart” button.
+The way Shoporama performs split testing is by, for example, creating a clone of price.html (so you have two or more variants of that file).
+If you have two variants (the original and version B), Shoporama will simply show one file to one half of your users and the other file to the other half.
+If you want to test more versions, simply add another version, and then every third user will see that specific version.
+You can add as many versions as you want, but keep in mind that the more versions you add, the longer it will take to get a valid result you can rely on.

-So the first task for you is to identify which file to split test.
-In this example, we're going to split test the text on the button, so it's the add_to_basket.html file we need to grab.
-And here comes the recipe.
+So your first task is to identify which file you want to A/B test.
+In this example, we’ll be A/B testing the text on the button, so we need to access the file add_to_basket.html.
+And here’s how to do it.

-1. Go to Account → Online Shop → Themes (URL: /theme/list) in the left menu
+1. Go to Account → Webshop → Themes (URL: /theme/list) in the left-hand menu

-3. Give your theme a name, for example "Add to cart button test".
-The name is only used so that you can identify the test yourself
+3. Give your theme a name, such as “Add to Cart Button Test.”
+The name is only used so you can identify the test yourself

-4. In the field below you can choose to lock the split test.
-If you don't want to keep an eye on it, you can choose for the test to run on 1000 orders and then lock to the version that converts best (based on number of orders)
+4. In the field below, you can choose to lock the split test.
+If you don’t want to keep an eye on it, you can set the test to run for 1,000 orders and then lock it to the version that converts best (based on the number of orders)

-5. Below this, there are two fields.
-One contains all the files from the Shoporama themes and the other all the files from your themes.
-Note that some people have multiple versions of their theme, so make sure you find the file in the theme you are using.
-If you have your own theme, go to the bottom box.
-Scroll to the file you need, in our example add_to_basket.html
+5. Below that, there are two fields.
+One contains all the files from the Shoporama themes, and the other contains all the files from your themes.
+Note that some themes have multiple versions, so be sure to locate the file in the theme you’re using.
+If you’re using your own theme, go to the bottom box.
+Scroll to the file you need—in our example, add_to_basket.html

 6. Click “Create” at the bottom of the page

-7. Check the file and click "Copy the selected templates"
+7. Check the box next to the file and click “Copy the selected templates”

-8. For the sake of clarity, name the original.
-Click the pencil next to the top one and name it "Original", "Version A" or whatever you want to call it
+8. Rename the original for organizational purposes.
+Click the pencil icon next to the top one and name it “Original,” “Version A,” or whatever you’d like to call it

 9. Click "Save"

-10. Click the pencil next to the bottom version and name it "Version B" or whatever you want to call it
+10. Click the pencil icon next to the bottom version and name it “Version B” or whatever you’d like to call it

-11. Scroll down the HTML on the page.
-Find the thing you want to split test.
-In our case, it's the text of the button, so we scroll down and find the <input> field with the button
+11. Scroll down in the HTML on the page.
+Find the element you want to A/B test.
+In our case, it’s the text on the button, so we scroll down and find the <input> element containing the button

 12. Edit the text and click “Save”

-Note that you need to disable caching for your split test to run.
+Note that you must disable caching for your split test to run.

-To check your split test, simply log in to Shoporama, go to Account → Online Shop → Themes and click on the theme you created.
-Click on the pencil next to the theme and you will now see your split test.
+To check your split test, simply log in to Shoporama, go to Account → Webstore → Themes, and click on the theme you created.
+Click the pencil icon next to the theme, and you’ll now see your split test.

 Bonus: Track your test in Google Analytics

 We recommend that you track your split test in Google Analytics.
-This way you can follow your test in Analytics.
-It may be that one version works really well on mobile but not on desktop, and you will be able to see this in Analytics.
-To do this, you need to use Custom Variables in Analytics in each version of your code (both the original and version B).
-Here you should indicate at visitor level that the user has seen either the original or version B. The type of Analytics code you should use depends on which version of Google Analytics you are using on your site.
+This way, you can monitor your test in Analytics.
+It’s possible that one version performs really well on mobile but not on desktop, and you’ll be able to see that kind of information in Analytics.
+To do this, you’ll need to use Custom Variables in Analytics for each version of your code (both the original and Version B).
+Here, at the visitor level, you should specify whether the user has seen the original or Version B. The type of Analytics code you need depends on which version of Google Analytics you’re using on your site.
 Below is an example of what it might look like:

 Remember: Done is better than perfect.
-So if you can't handle the Analytics tracking, get your split test set up and let it run.
-You can always geek out on Analytics before the next test is up and running.
+So if you’re not sure how to set up Analytics tracking, just get your split test up and running.
+You can always dive deeper into Analytics before the next test begins.

-Also note that if you have few visitors to your webshop, it will take ages before your split test produces any results.
-If you have few visitors to your webshop, you should instead focus fully on getting visitors.
+Also note that if you have few visitors to your online store, it will take forever for your split test to yield any results.
+If you have few visitors to your online store, you should instead focus entirely on driving traffic.